seagle0128/doom-modeline/README.md

 ;; Whether highlight the modified buffer name.
 (setq doom-modeline-highlight-modified-buffer-name t)

+;; When non-nil, mode line displays column numbers zero-based.
+;; See `column-number-indicator-zero-based'.
+(setq doom-modeline-column-zero-based t)

+;; Specification of \"percentage offset\" of window through buffer.
+;; See `mode-line-percent-position'.
+(setq doom-modeline-percent-position '(-3 "%p"))

+;; Format used to display line numbers in the mode line.
+;; See `mode-line-position-line-format'.
+(setq doom-modeline-position-line-format '("L%l"))

+;; Format used to display column numbers in the mode line.
+;; See `mode-line-position-column-format'.
+(setq doom-modeline-position-column-format '("C%c"))

+;; Format used to display combined line/column numbers in the mode line.
+See `mode-line-position-column-line-format'.
+(setq doom-modeline-position-column-line-format '("%l:%c"))

 ;; Whether display the minor modes in the mode-line.
 (setq doom-modeline-minor-modes nil)